System Settings – IP Address Filtering

 Overview

-The IP address of the client that can access to Questetra is filtered.
-Register IP addresses that to allow access the entire system, each Event type, each Event type of a specific workflow App, etc.
+The IP addresses of clients that can access Questetra are filtered.
+Register IP addresses to allow access to the entire system, each Event type, each Event type of a specific workflow App, etc.

 Configs